-We’re Running Out of Helium, What Can We Do About It?
+We’re Running Out of Helium for our MRI, What Can We Do About It?

 On August 18, 1868, astronomers turned their telescopes toward a solar eclipse, not knowing they were about to expand the periodic table.
 Their goal was to discern the ingredients of solar prominences, the giant loops of glowing, electrified gas the sun occasionally belted out.
 When astronomers split the prominences’ light into its components, they detected some colors they’d never seen before—the sign of an undiscovered element.